NrgXnat/xnat-jupyterhub-image/README.md

 To connect XNAT with JupyterHub, a `jupyterhub_config.py` file has been created that
 1. Authenticates a user with XNAT
-2. Configured the JupyterHub SwarmSpawner to mount XNAT data
+2. Configures the JupyterHub Docker SwarmSpawner to mount XNAT data

 This repo contains a `Dockerfile`, `docker-compose.yml`, and `docker-stack.yml` file for the `xnat/jupyterhub` image.
-The xnat-jupyter-plugin must also be installed in your XNAT for this to work.
-JupyterHub must also be running on a master node within a Docker Swarm in order to spawn Jupyter servers as Docker containers.
+The [xnat-jupyter-plugin](https://bitbucket.org/xnatx/xnat-jupyterhub-plugin) must be installed in your XNAT.
+The `xnat/jupyterhub` image must also be running on a manager node within a Docker Swarm in order to spawn Jupyter servers as Docker containers.
+Note that there is one `xnat/jupyterhub` instance per XNAT.

 See the [XNAT JupyterHub Plugin Wiki](https://wiki.xnat.org/jupyter-integration) for the latest documentation on this plugin.